islandbitcoin/dojo-wrapper/README.md

-# Wrapper for JAM
+# Wrapper for dojo

-JAM is a web UI for JoinMarket with focus on user-friendliness.
-It aims to provide sensible defaults and be easy to use for beginners while still providing the features advanced users expect.
+Samourai Dojo is the backing server for Samourai Wallet.
+This .s9pk wrapper will allow you to run Dojo on your Embassy.

 ## Dependencies